 As an aside, you may or may not be surprised to learn that many private companies do not keep their statutory registers (registers of shareholders, directors, directors’ residential addresses and secretaries, together now with persons with significant control) up to date.
 Fines and penalties can be levied against the company and its officers of the company for failure to maintain them, although I am not aware of any such having been imposed.

 From June 2016, a private company will have the option of keeping the information currently kept on the following registers on the public register held at Companies House, rather than keeping its own registers: shareholders; overseas branches; directors; directors’ residential addresses.

 I have lost count of the number of companies that I have sold where the registers have had to be written up to date at the last minute, and returns sent to Companies House to update the public registers, causing delays to and adding to the cost of the sale process.

 You should be aware that a transfer to you of shares is not generally regarded as legitimate until your name is entered in the register of members as owner.
 That ought to be incentive enough to ensure the register is kept up to date!

-Please contact me – James Towler, or your usual Newtons contact, if you would like further information.
+Please get in touch if you would like further information.